mongodb/mongodb-kubernetes-operator/docs/contributing.md

 # python scripts/dev/e2e.py --test <test-name>
 # for example
 python scripts/dev/e2e.py --test replica_set

+# or if you hasve not yet built the e2e test image
+python scripts/dev/e2e.py --test replica_set --build-images
 ```

 This will run the `replica_set` E2E test which is a simple test that installs a